jlangch/venice/doc/readme/ipc.md

 If encryption is enabled the payload data of all messages exchanged between a client and its associated server is encrypted.

-The data is AES-256-GCM encrypted using a secret key that is created and exchanged using the *Diffie-Hellman* key exchange algorithm.
+The data is AES-256-GCM encrypted using a secret key (session key) that is created and exchanged using the *Diffie-Hellman* key exchange algorithm.

 *Diffie–Hellman* key exchange itself is a non-authenticated key-agreement protocol and thus it can not prevent *Man-in-the-Middle* attacks.
 It provides the basis for